sebcampos/HomeSecurityCamera/django_module/README.md

 create an empty directory in the current Projects folder called djangoapp

-Now lets install pyenv and add it to our PATH to help us manage different versions of python when we need to pyenv dependencies:
+Now lets install pyenv and add it to our PATH to help us manage different versions of python when we need to.

+pyenv dependencies:
 ```
 sudo apt update